 We calculated the correlation between the RNA flow on the first day and the increase in infections seven days later for each available combination of days (i.e. available combination of one date and the date seven days later).
 Finally, we plotted all the correlations over the period in a scatterplot.

 Figure 6 shows that the correlations fluctuate over time, which seems very interesting.
 If the data points would have formed a straight horizontal line, the estimation of the true number of infections in the Netherlands would have been more straightforward, since it would mean that the relationship between the RNA flow and the increase in infections would have been the same for every day.
 The mean correlation between the datapoints in this scatterplot is 0.33, which is a moderate positive correlation.
 This means that as the pandemic progresses, the relationship between the RNA flow and the increase in the number of infections becomes stronger.
-We have two hypotheses as to why this would be the case: it could be a result of increased consistency and precision in the measurements as we get more rigorous in reporting these data, or – as the number of cases has only increased over the period we analysed – it could mean that RNA flow becomes a better predictor of the total number of reported cases, as both
+We have two hypotheses as to why this would be the case: it could be a result of increased consistency and precision in the measurements as we get more rigorous in reporting these data, or – as the number of cases has only increased over the period we analysed – it could mean that RNA flow becomes a better predictor of the total number of reported cases, as both measures have higher values.

 Preliminary conclusions